ryanjlittle/kpop-oprf/README.md

 This code is forked from the [IRTF reference implementation](https://github.com/cfrg/draft-irtf-cfrg-voprf/tree/draft-irtf-cfrg-voprf-09
 ) of the pOPRF defined by [RFC 9497](https://datatracker.ietf.org/doc/rfc9497/).

 The K-pop implementation code is contained in `kpop.sage`.
 The implementation is split into four classes, one for each combination of client/server and OPRF/pOPRF mode.
 These classes are KPOPPublicInputClientContext and KPOPPublicInputServerContext for pOPRF mode, and KPOPPrivateInputClientContext and KPOPPrivateInputServerContext for OPRF mode.
 The structure of this code is based on the IRTF reference implementation, and the code for public input (pOPRF) mode is more or less directly borrowed from their codebase.
 The main difference is that the K-pop code removes the inclusion of zero-knowledge proofs, since K-pops do not require verifiability.
 The OPRF mode code is a new addition.
-It utilizes Paillier encryption, using the implementation of https://github.com/data61/python-paillier.
+It utilizes Paillier encryption, using the implementation of https://github.com/data61/python-paillier, included as a submodule of this repo in the folder `phe`.

+A set of tests and benchmarks is contained in `test_kpop.sage`.
+A detailed description is contained in the tests and benchmarks section below.

+The remaining files, described in this paragraph, are mostly unmodified files contained in the IRTF reference implementation.
+The file `oprf.sage` contains the inner logic of the pOPRF that is the basis for our K-pop, while `test_oprf.sage` implements the full pOPRF protocol with tests.
+The folder `h2c` contains implementations of elliptic curve group operations and hash functions to elliptic curves. `groups.sage` and `ristretto_decaf.sage` define parameters for elliptic curves. `test_drng.sage` contains a deterministic random number generator.
+Finally, the folder `vectors` contains input/output pairs for testing the pOPRF.

 ## Installing